 Antibiotics are designed to do away with bacteria.
-They don’t treat viruses, but whenfighting off a nasty infection caused by bacteria, they are quite effective, which is good news.
+They do not treat viruses, but whenfighting off a nasty infection caused by bacteria, they are quite effective, which is good news.*

 Bacteria are living microorganisms, some good for your body and others not.
-For example, there are good bacteria in your gut that support digestion and your immune system.1
+REF#1797

-About one in 10 people who take antibiotics will have side effects such as temporary vomiting, nausea, diarrhea, indigestion, and more.3
+About one in ten people will have side effects after antibiotic use, such as temporary vomiting, nausea, antibiotic-associated diarrhea, indigestion, and more.
+REF#1800

-How to Maintain Your Immune System After Antibiotics
+How To Maintain Your Immune System After Antibiotics

 But in addition to those wellness tips, there are a few specific ways that you can care for your gut after a round of antibiotics.